Seminar Machine Learning in Phylogenetics and Population Genetics SS 2024

 further meetings will be scheduled together at the first meeting.

-I am providing a seminar "Statistical Population Genetics" where we will consider data-driven methods in population genetics that are based on statistical methods and stochastic processes relevant to a wide range of questions.
-Bioinformaticians, mathematicians, and methodologically interested biologists are invited to participate in the seminar.
+I am providing a seminar "Machine Learning in Phylogenetics and Population Genetics" where we will consider data-driven and simulation based machine learning methods in population genetics with a wide range of research questions and application scenarios.
+Bioinformaticians, Machine Learning students, mathematicians, and methodologically interested biologists are invited to participate in the seminar.
 Topics will be assigned according to your background.

 Learning goals

-We will cover methods for the analysis of genomes in populations, including demographic inference, analysis of population structure, and detection of selection, using both model-based inference and simulation techniques.
+We will cover machine learning methods for the analysis of genomes in populations, including phylogenetic and demographic inference, analysis of population structure, and detection of selection, etc.

 Preparation for a possible Master Thesis Project